-Intuitively, the reason why our batch-means estimator with increasing batch size can overcome strong dependence between iterates is as follows.
-Although the correlation between neighboring iterates is strong, it decays exponentially fast for far apart iterates.
-Roughly speaking, from \eqref{eq:Delta_recursion}, for large $j$ and $k$, the strength of correlation between $\Delta_j$ and $\Delta_k$ can be estimated by
+Intuitively, the reason why our batch-means estimator with increasing batch size can overcome the strong dependence between iterates is as follows.
+Although the correlation between neighboring iterates is strong, it decays exponentially for far-apart iterates.
+Roughly speaking, by \eqref{eq:Delta_recursion}, for large $j$ and $k$, the strength of correlation between $\Delta_j$ and $\Delta_k$ is approximately

-Therefore, the correlations between the batch means $\overline{X}_{n_k}$ are close to zero if the batch sizes are large enough, in which case different batch means can be roughly treated as independent.
-As a consequence, the sample covariance gathered from the batch means will serve as a good estimator of the true asymptotic covariance.
+Therefore, the correlations between the batch-means $\overline{X}_{n_k}$ are close to zero if the batch sizes are large enough, in which case different batch-means can be roughly treated as independent.
+As a consequence, the sample covariance gathered from the batch-means will serve as a good estimator of the true asymptotic covariance.